A Story That Celebrates How What Makes Us Different Can Also Be Our Strength

 Teaching the Parts of Speech in a Fun Way

 By beginning to enumerate what you had done to prepare your students to write well, you began to get on track.
-You had taught lesson after lesson to impart to your students grammar – the parts of speech and their definitions -using not only color-coded words but also colorful memorable characters.
+You had taught lesson after lesson to impart to your students grammar – the parts of speech and their definitions -using not only color-coded words but also colorful, memorable characters.
 You also enumerated and explained the cooperative roles and relationships of the parts of speech.
-Each member of your teaching team also had relentlessly reviewed the mechanics of the English language—capitalizations, punctuations, contractions, and spelling.
+Each member of your teaching team also had relentlessly reviewed the mechanics of the English language—capitalizations, punctuation, contractions, and spelling.
 Your students were so versed in grammar and mechanics that some of them told you they reviewed your lessons in their dreams at night.
-Your basic teaching lessons and exercise practices had served your students well.
+Your basic teaching lessons and exercise practices have served your students well.
 Yes.
-You now begin to realize that your methods had blessed the memories of your learners.
+You now begin to realize that your methods have blessed the memories of your learners.

 Using the Power of Colorful Mind Maps to Bolster Memory

 Because Mind Maps can so beautifully organize information succinctly, they enhance memory with impressive staying power.
 Their branches relate to each other in such a way that each and every branch helps to build the topic of the particular map.
 For example, the young learners can name a mind map as “The Parts of Speech.”
-Then, they can handwrite the parts of speech—verbs, nouns, pronouns, adjectives, adverbs, prepositions, conjunctions, and interjections—onto its separate branches.
+Then, they can handwrite the parts of speech—verbs, nouns, pronouns, adjectives, adverbs, prepositions, conjunctions, and interjections—onto their separate branches.
 Using attractive colors, drawing, and handwriting in cursive or hand printing join forces to make learning the Parts of Speech not only fun but also memorable.

 Note: The Mind Map, as a larger printable .pdf, is available at WritingNow.comgratis.